HAMILTON COUNTY SCHOOLS' BIBLE HISTORY Curriculum

 This course provides an academic overview of the entire New Testament.
 Students engage in a comparative study of the four Gospels and trace the development of the early Christian church and Paul’s Epistles.

 “Hamilton County Schools is committed to providing students with a world-class education, which includes making sure they develop a broad understanding of the events, writings, and ideas that have shaped Western society and culture.” – Dr. Bryan Johnson, Former Superintendent, Hamilton County Schools

 "The Hamilton County public school Bible History program has been a daily dispenser of hope in this community and reflects the generosity of so many committed partners.
-Studying Bible History in our schools helps ground and awaken students to the rich cultural footprint that the Bible has had on history, while offering students hope, values, and life lessons relevant to the tough issues they wrestle with daily.
+Studying Bible History in our schools helps ground and awaken students to the rich cultural footprint that the Bible has had on history, while offering students hope, values that lend toward responsible citizenship, and life lessons relevant to some of the tough issues youth wrestle with daily.
 We believe that a knowledge of the Bible is a key component to a well-rounded education that encourages students to not just be passive observers of society, but active contributors in a global world.
 Thank you to all who have donated generously to enrich our public schools with a text that crosses all cultural, socioeconomic, and racial barriers, while still touching lives each day." – Mrs. Cathy Scott, President, Bible in the Schools

 "The first and almost the only book deserving of universal attention is the bible." - John quincy adams (6th president of the united states, 1825-1829)

 “This class has really changed the way I view and understand the Bible.
 This class has improved my ability to analyze and ask questions about the things I read and to consider the context of what I’m reading.” – Bible History Student